jagimenes/podcasts-api/README.md

 - Access the folder
 - Configure .env with the params (whe have a .env.example to use as reference)
 - If you not configure any access_tokens, the application you generate a dinamically one and drop to the console
+- The token needs to be sent in the header params (authorization)
 - Execute command docker-compose up

+## If you want to test the running application
+- Configure the access to https://podcasts-api-production.up.railway.app/best_podcasts
+- Use this token: 10b6e7ac-9368-4720-b08e-90b4b86c37d8

+## Have fun !